Keith Haring: Breakthrough and rise to fame: 1982–1986

 As Haring rose to stardom he continued to draw in the subways, contrasting the rocketing prices for his work.
 Haring enjoyed giving his work away for free, often handing out free buttons and posters of his work.
 In 1984, he released a book titled Art in Transit, which featured photography by Tseng Kwong Chi and an introduction by Henry Geldzahler.
 Haring's swift rise to international celebrity status was covered by the media.
 His art covered the February 1984 issue of Vanity Fair, and he was featured in the October 1984 issue of Newsweek.

-In 1984, the New York City Department of Sanitation asked Haring to design a logo for their anti-litter campaign.
+In July 1984, he painted singer Grace Jones for the first time for Interview magazine.In 1984, the New York City Department of Sanitation asked Haring to design a logo for their anti-litter campaign.
 Haring participated in the Venice Biennale.
 He was invited to create temporary murals at the National Gallery of Victoria and the Art Gallery of New South Wales.
 During his visit to Australia, he painted the permanent Keith Haring Mural at Collingwood Technical College in Melbourne.
-That year, Haring also painted murals at the Walker Art Center in Minneapolis and in Rio de Janeiro.
+That year, Haring also painted murals at the Walker Art Center in Minneapolis and in Serra Grande, located in Bahia, Brazil.
 Later that year, he designed the stage set for the production of Bill T. Jones and Arnie Zane's Secret Pastures at the Brooklyn Academy of Music.

-Haring was commissioned by the United Nations to create a first day cover the United Nations stamp and an accompanying limited edition lithograph to commemorate 1985 as International Youth Year.
+In 1985, Swatch introduced a line of watches designed by Haring.
+Haring was commissioned by the United Nations to create a first day cover of the United Nations stamp and an accompanying limited edition lithograph to commemorate 1985 as International Youth Year.
 He designed MTV set decorations and painted murals for various art institutions and nightclubs, such as the Palladium in Manhattan.
 In March 1985, Haring painted the walls of the Grande Halle de la Villette for the Biennale de Paris.

-In July 1985, he made a painting for the Live Aid concert at J.F.K.
+In July 1985, Haring made a painting for the Live Aid concert at J.F.K.
 Stadium in Philadelphia.
-Additionally, he painted a car owned by art dealer Max Protetch to be auctioned with proceeds donated to African famine relief.
+Additionally, he painted a car owned by art dealer Max Protetch to be auctioned, with proceeds donated to African famine relief.
 Haring continued to be politically active as well by designing Free South Africa posters in 1985, and creating a poster for the 1986 Great Peace March for Global Nuclear Disarmament.

-In the spring of 1986, Haring had his first solo museum exhibition at the Stedelijk Museum in Amsterdam, and he painted a mural.
-In 1986, Haring also created public murals in the lobby and ambulatory care department of Woodhull Medical and Mental Health Center on Flushing Avenue in Brooklyn.
+In December 1985, Haring painted The Ten Commandments to commemorate his first solo museum show at the CAPC musée d'art contemporain in Bordeaux.
+Haring had a solo museum exhibition at the Stedelijk Museum in Amsterdam, and he painted a mural on the façade of the museum's storage building in March 1986.